 Moulin Rouge (non-Eiffel Tower; public).
-Lights, music, stage, extravaganza … no nighttime Paris photoshoot would be complete without a bigger-than-life Champagne pop at Moulin Rouge.
+No evening Paris photoshoot is complete without a fabulous Champagne pop (at Moulin Rouge).

-This infamous and flashy nightclub might be most renowned for its spectacular cabaret performances.
-Still, it’s also one of the most instantly recognizable Parisian reference points, perfect for epic photos.
+This historic nightclub might be most renowned for its spectacular cabaret performances.
+Still, it's also one of the most instantly recognizable Parisian reference points, perfect for epic photos.

-We suggest starting your evening session near Sacré-Cœur, followed by a cute Café Paris photoshoot in the Place du Tertre square.
-Next, head to La Maison Rose for infinitely Pin-able romantic pictures before wrapping things up in-style at Moulin Rouge.
+We suggest starting your evening shoot at the top of Montmartre (near the Basilica of the Sacred Heart) with a dreamy Café Paris photoshoot at Place du Tertre.
+Then continue to La Maison Rose for infinitely Pin-able pictures before wrapping things up in-style at Moulin Rouge.

 Palais Royal (non-Eiffel Tower; public).

-No serious discussion of the best photo locations in Paris would be complete without considering Palais Royal and its magnificent gardens.
+No serious discussion of the best photo locations in Paris is complete without considering Palais Royal.

-A Holywood favorite, this former palace would be our top choice when you’re after maximum photo variety in a short time.
+A Hollywood favorite, this former palace would be our top choice when you're after maximum photo variety in a short time.

-It’s almost mind-boggling that one primary location could combine playful black and white striped (Buren) columns with expansive courtyards, fountains, and tranquil gardens.
+It's almost mind-boggling that one primary location combines playful black & white striped columns with expansive courtyards, fountains, and elegant gardens.